LineandVertexSoftware/vertexa-chart/ROADMAP.md

 - Distribution traces
 - Subplots and animation

-## Suggested 1.0 definition of done
+## 1.0 definition of done

-Call the project `1.0` when all of the following are true:
+Tag `1.0.0` when all of the following are true:

 - The README describes the product that actually ships today
 - All currently advertised trace types and interactions behave correctly under test